EtherealEngine/etherealengine-docs/docs/1_installation/4_advanced_setup.md

 You should not need to use sudo in any case.

 Error with mediasoup? https://mediasoup.org/documentation/v3/mediasoup/installation/
+- Check your version of python is up to date
+- Ensure your install path has no whitespaces

 ### 2. Make sure you have a mysql database installed and running -- our recommendation is Mariadb.